Mariners don’t improve playoff hopes after getting stepped on by Giants

 Six shutout innings, allowing three hits with a walk and four strikeouts that allowed Anderson to improve to 2-3.

 “I’ve got to give Anderson a ton of credit,” Servais said.
 “That is a funky left-hander.
 He’s got a lot of moving parts.
-He threw a lot of good changeups.
-We knew coming into the ballgame kind of what he was going to do, but deception, it means a lot this game.
+He threw a lot of good change-ups.
+We knew coming into the ballgame kind of what he was going to do, but deception, it means a lot in this game.
 And when you aren’t used to seeing a guy very often, it was a little funky with our guys.
 He pitched a good ballgame.”

 Anderson wasn’t completely dominant.
 The Mariners probably should’ve gotten a run in the third inning when Dylan Moore came to the plate with runners on first and third and one out.
 But two poor strike calls from home plate umpire Lance Barrett took the bat out of Moore’s hands.